 In The Hanged Man we see a man hanging upside down by one leg from a wooden cross.
 His right leg is bent and falls behind the left leg while his two hands are behind his back.
 His eyes are open and staring at us, a halo surrounding his head.
 Garlands can be seen decorating the cross.

-The Hanged Man is a symbol of new sight.
+The Hanged Man in the Tarot is a symbol of new sight.
 Hanging upside down, the Hanged Man sees that what is above is below, what is below is above.
 The Fool that began his journey has seen the truth and he is no longer living in ignorance.
 Coming just after the midpoint of the major arcana, the Hanged Man points to a new way forward, one in which we move with our eyes fully open, aware of the world and all it contains.
 The halo of light surrounding The Hanged Man’s head illustrates the new awakening that has taken place.

 With eyes open and mind illuminated, it would be reasonable to conclude that The Hanged Man has put himself in this position.
 The card suggests that this is not an accidental awakening, but one we have deliberately undertaken.
 We may find ourselves at a point in our journey but it is important to realise that we have put ourselves here.
 We have set out to arrive at this point.